 Men’s Advice Line provides advice and support for heterosexual, gay, bisexual and trans men experiencing domestic violence and abuse.

-National LGBT Domestic Violence Helpline provides advice and support for lesbian, gay, bisexual and trans people.
+Galop provides advice and support for lesbian, gay, bisexual and trans people, including including the LGBTQ+ Domestic Abuse Helpline.

 National Stalking Helpline offers specialist advice and support for anyone experiencing stalking.